ArneCL/BlogPosts/android-drawerlayout.md

     mDrawerToggle = new ActionBarDrawerToggle(this, mDrawer, toolbar,
             R.string.drawer_open, R.string.drawer_close);
     mDrawerLayout.setDrawerListener(mDrawerToggle);
+    mDrawerToggle.syncState();

+The final line ensure we actually see the toggle.

 There's various syncing and actions to be done on opening the drawer, but that's the minimum.